 A hidden path… And just a few feet farther…

-Then.. braving it down a well-maintained, tree-lined road, I rode slowing, hoping no one would come after me with dogs or a gun — or both.
+Then, braving it down a well-maintained, tree-lined road, I rode slowly, hoping no one would come after me with dogs or a gun.
 Soon, in the distance, I could hear chattering voices.
-Instead of turning around and hightailing it back to the main road, I headed closer to the voices.
+Instead of turning around and hightailing it back to the main road, I approached the voices.
 I would excuse my invasion by saying, “I’m lost.”

-By this time I was off the bike and I was pushing it beside me.
+By this time, I was pushing it beside me off the bike.
 Taking a few steps ahead, I saw a small stone house to the right of the roadway.
 The chattering was coming from three or four people sitting around a table on the patio.
-I could also see a second stone building and the entrance to a large, stately mansion that was surrounded by a stone wall.
+I could also see a second stone building and the entrance to a large, stately mansion surrounded by a stone wall.

-Apparently the people sitting around the table enjoying their lunch were house and grounds keepers for the estate.
-They certainly weren’t guards.
+Apparently, the people sitting around the table enjoying their lunch were house and groundskeepers for the estate.
+They, indeed, weren’t guards.
 They were so heavily engaged in conversation that no one noticed me.

-I asked then if I could take pictures of the big house from inside the courtyard.
-Replying In broken English, she said “someone lives there.”
+I then asked if I could take pictures of the big house inside the courtyard.
+Replying In broken English, she said, “Someone lives there.”

 In other words, “no.”

-Not to be dismissed so easily, yet trying to be as polite as possible, I asked if I could take her picture and photograph other sights around the estate.
-She said “oui”.
+Not to be dismissed so quickly, yet trying to be as polite as possible, I asked if I could take her picture and photograph other sights around the estate.
+She said, “Oui.”
 Viola!
 My persistence paid off!

 Pays de la ceramics